The rain hadn't stopped in over a day.

 "For war," he said.
 "I'm betting on the king no one sees coming."

-Back in the buried city, Mark stood alone in the circle, light flickering across his eyes.
+Back in the buried city, Mark stood alone on the dais, light flickering across his eyes.

-A new power throbbed beneath the stone — something more ancient than Veins or Circle Keepers.
-Something bound to him.
+A new power throbbed beneath the stone—older than Veins or Circle Keepers, bound to him.

-But as a rightful heir to whatever empire this place once ruled.
+But as the rightful heir to the empire that once ruled this hidden city.

 And this time, he wasn't asking permission.